hikaruya8/kaggle/README.md

 Taitanic_ML_kaggle
 ==============================

-Machine Learning Project of Taitanic Disaster using Dataset of kaggle.
+Machine Learning Project of Titanic Disaster using Dataset of kaggle.
+(taitanic = mistake spell)

 You can recognize that this has correlation by the image below.
 <br></br>